edidionghectorumoh/edidionguomh/README.md

 # edidionguomh

-# 💫 About Me:
-I'm currently building my project portfolio to show my skills and expertise in Business intelligence, Data analytics & analysis,Cloud Computing and AI automation.
+# 💫 About Me:Welcome to my professional portfolio repository.
+I'm a AI research assistant and data enthusiast with a focus on AI research, Cloud microservices orchestration, AI governance, business intelligence, and business development.

 ## 🌐 Socials: